WordPress/gutenberg/packages/interface/README.md

 # (Experimental) Interface

-The Interface Package contains the basis the start a new WordPress screen as Edit Post or Edit Site.
+The Interface Package contains the basis to start a new WordPress screen as Edit Post or Edit Site.
 The package offers a data store and a set of components.
 The store is useful to contain common data required by a screen (e.g., active areas).
 The information is persisted across screen reloads.
 The components allow one to implement functionality like a sidebar or menu items.
 Third-party plugins by default, can extend them.

 ## Installation